apache/trafficcontrol/traffic_ops/traffic_ops_golang/README.md

 1. In `lib/go-tc`, rename the old struct to be the previous minor version.
     - For example, if you are adding a field to Delivery Service and existing minor version is 1.4 (so your new minor version is 1.5), in `lib/go-tc/deliveryservices.go` rename `type DeliveryServiceNullable struct` to `type DeliveryServiceNullableV14 struct`.
-  - Also rename any `Sanitize` and `Validate` functions to the old object.

 2. In `lib/go-tc`, create a new struct with an unversioned name, and anonymously embed the previous struct (that you just renamed), along with your new field.
     - For example: